Revisiting Replanning from Scratch: Real-Time Incremental Planning with Fast Almost-Surely Asymptotically Optimal Planners: Conclusion and Future Work

 This paper shows that independent calls to ASAO planners can instead outperform these planners on incremental planning problems.
 We demonstrate that a suitably fast ASAO planner, such as EIT*, outperforms information-reuse algorithms, such as RRT\textsuperscript{X}, even when access to obstacle changes is free.
 It also shows that EIT* finds lower-cost solutions more quickly and with a higher success rate than independent runs of other ASAO algorithms, such as RRT*, and fast probabilistically complete algorithms like RRT-Connect.

-The results of this paper demonstrate the capability of ASAO planners to replan in simulation as quickly as 50 ms and the applicability of this approach to a real-world robotic arm problem.
+The results of this paper demonstrate the capability of ASAO planners to replan in simulation as quickly as 50ms and the applicability of this approach to a real-world robotic arm problem.
 This capability is exciting as it shows the ability to find near-optimal global solutions at close to the speed of control-level systems.
-In the future we would like to investigate using the independent ASAO approach with obstacle predictions to find better solutions in environments with dynamic obstacles or when strong prior information is available for the obstacle configuration.
+In the future we would like to investigate using the independent ASAO approach on robots with obstacle predictions to find better solutions in environments with dynamic obstacles and on robots with kinodynamic or other constraints.